-(As at September 25, 2023, except as indicated)
+(As at October 25, 2024, except as indicated)

-Lincoln Gold Mining Inc. (the "Company") is providing this Information Circular and a form of proxy in connection with management's solicitation of proxies for use at the annual general meeting (the "Meeting") of the Company to be held on October 27, 2023 and at any adjournment or postponement thereof.
+Lincoln Gold Mining Inc. (the "Company") is providing this Information Circular and a form of proxy in connection with management's solicitation of proxies for use at the annual general meeting (the "Meeting") of the Company to be held on Friday, November 29, 2024 and at any adjournment or postponement thereof.
 Unless the context otherwise requires, when we refer in this Information Circular to the Company, its subsidiaries are also included.
-The Company will conduct its solicitation by mail and officers and employees of the Company may, without receiving special compensation, also telephone or make other personal contact.
-The Company will pay the cost of solicitation.
+The Company will conduct its solicitation by mail and officers and employees of the Company may, without receiving special compensation, also use email, telephone or make other personal contact.
+The Company will pay the cost of any solicitation.